koo5/koordinator2000/README.md

-# bullet-points for UI design
+# components of the UI
 ```
 pages/windows:

 	landing/welcome page:
+		show featured campaigns.
+Ideally would be smart enough to select what's featured based on user location.
 		lists let's say 3 campaigns ordered by "landing page order". determined by:
 			"featuredness": an int property of Campaign, set by site admin in the db
-			user location
+			later:user location

-		show featured campaigns.
-Ideally would be smart enough to select what's featured based on user location.
+			<CampaignPreview v-for:$featured_campaigns
+			?c a Campaign...

 	browse campaigns:
 		sorting:
 			by creation datetime

-		tbd later:
+		later:
 			filtering:
 				location-specific campaigns: (lists all campaigns related to a location)
 					countries, cities